dynamodb-toolbox/dynamodb-toolbox/README.md

 **NOTE:** The interface for composite keys may be changing in v0.2 to make it easier to customize.

 Composite keys in DynamoDB are incredibly useful for creating hierarchies, one-to-many relationships, and other powerful querying capabilities (see [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-sort-keys.html)).
 The DynamoDB Toolbox lets you easily work with composite keys in a number of ways.
-In many cases, there is no need to store the data in the same record twice if you are already combining it into a single attribute.
+In some cases, there is no need to store the data in the same record twice if you are already combining it into a single attribute.
 By using composite key mappings, you can store data together in a single field, but still be able to structure input data *and* parse the output into separate attributes.

 The basic syntax is to specify an `array` with the mapped attribute name as the first element, and the index in the composite key as the second element.
 For example: